FitSNAP/FitSNAP/docs/README.md

 To contribute to the docs, first edit the `.rst` files in the `source` directory.

-Then build the HTML files with `make html`.
+Then build the HTML files with `make html` in this directory.

 This creates HTML files in `build/html` that may be viewed for testing purposes.

+To clean the HTML files and start anew, simply do `make clean` in this directory.